Fiserv/firstvision-latam/docs/spanish/casos-principales/gestion-cuentas.md

 Use API **ACCOUNT/ADD** to created Corporated Accoount and sub-accounts that will be part of this account.

-For additional information about Corporate Account please refer to CMS User Manual.

 This API use Corporate Account Number as search parameter.

+**GET** `/account/{accountNumber}/relationship`

 The description of each API field can be found within the specifications defined in the portal.

-**GET** `/account/{accountNumber}/relationship`

-## Update Installment Term
+## Installment Terms Update

 Use API **ACCOUNT/INSTALLMENT-TERM**, to allow user change or update the installment term of a transactions already posted into account.